FormulaFolio Investments LLC Sells 1,371 Shares of Trane Technologies plc (NYSE:TT)

 In other news, EVP Paul A. Camuti sold 6,849 shares of Trane Technologies stock in a transaction on Tuesday, July 6th.
 The stock was sold at an average price of $184.28, for a total value of $1,262,133.72.
 Following the transaction, the executive vice president now owns 128,807 shares in the company, valued at approximately $23,736,553.96.
 The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, insider Michael W. Lamach sold 213,420 shares of Trane Technologies stock in a transaction on Tuesday, July 6th.
 The shares were sold at an average price of $184.00, for a total value of $39,269,280.00.
 The disclosure for this sale can be found here.
 0.74% of the stock is owned by company insiders.

-Trane Technologies (NYSE:TT) last posted its quarterly earnings data on Wednesday, May 5th.
-The company reported $1.01 EPS for the quarter, topping the Zacks’ consensus estimate of $0.62 by $0.39.
+Trane Technologies (NYSE:TT) last released its quarterly earnings results on Wednesday, May 5th.
+The company reported $1.01 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.62 by $0.39.
 Trane Technologies had a return on equity of 19.52% and a net margin of 8.72%.
-The firm had revenue of $3.02 billion for the quarter, compared to analyst estimates of $2.85 billion.
-During the same quarter last year, the company earned $0.43 EPS.
-The company’s revenue was up 14.3% on a year-over-year basis.
+The business had revenue of $3.02 billion during the quarter, compared to analysts’ expectations of $2.85 billion.
+During the same period last year, the firm posted $0.43 EPS.
+The firm’s revenue for the quarter was up 14.3% compared to the same quarter last year.
 As a group, equities analysts anticipate that Trane Technologies plc will post 6.18 EPS for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
 Shareholders of record on Friday, September 3rd will be paid a dividend of $0.59 per share.
 The ex-dividend date of this dividend is Thursday, September 2nd.
 This represents a $2.36 dividend on an annualized basis and a yield of 1.19%.
 Trane Technologies’s dividend payout ratio (DPR) is presently 52.91%.

-TT has been the subject of a number of recent analyst reports.
+A number of research analysts have weighed in on TT shares.
+Royal Bank of Canada raised their price target on Trane Technologies from $164.00 to $181.00 and gave the company a “sector perform” rating in a research note on Thursday, May 6th.
+BMO Capital Markets raised their price objective on Trane Technologies from $170.00 to $210.00 and gave the company an “outperform” rating in a research report on Wednesday, May 12th.
 Deutsche Bank Aktiengesellschaft raised their price objective on Trane Technologies from $184.00 to $203.00 and gave the company a “hold” rating in a research report on Wednesday, July 14th.
-BMO Capital Markets raised their price objective on Trane Technologies from $170.00 to $210.00 and gave the company an “outperform” rating in a research report on Wednesday, May 12th.
-Barclays raised their price objective on Trane Technologies from $180.00 to $200.00 and gave the company an “overweight” rating in a research report on Thursday, May 6th.
-They noted that the move was a valuation call.
-Zacks Investment Research raised Trane Technologies from a “hold” rating to a “buy” rating and set a $206.00 price objective for the company in a research report on Tuesday, May 18th.
+Morgan Stanley raised their price objective on Trane Technologies from $187.00 to $205.00 and gave the company an “overweight” rating in a research report on Thursday, May 6th.
 Finally, Credit Suisse Group raised their price objective on Trane Technologies from $175.00 to $190.00 and gave the company an “outperform” rating in a research report on Thursday, May 6th.
 One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and seven have issued a buy rating to the company.
 Trane Technologies has a consensus rating of “Hold” and a consensus target price of $172.14.

 Trane Technologies Company Profile